St. Mary Roman Catholic Church

 Feed the Priests: This ministry allows you to provide a complete evening meal on Mondays, Tuesday, and

 Wednesdays delivered to the Parish Center by 4:00 PM.
-The meal should consist of a meal for three priests;
+The meal should consist of a meal for two priests;

 be a fully cooked ready-to-eat meal; delivered in a disposable container; and include heating instructions if